-Non-Invasive Prenatal DNA Paternity Test
+What Is a Non-Invasive Prenatal DNA Paternity Test?

-It is called “non-invasive,” because it doesn’t involve sample collection through the vagina, or cervix.
-A fetal-cells analysis paternity test uses a small blood samples from the mother, from which the fetus’s DNA can be profiled.
-Fetal cells are present in maternal blood, and this allows scientists to create a limited genetic profile for the baby as early as eight (8) weeks into a pregnancy.
+A non-invasive prenatal DNA paternity test is called “non-invasive,” because it doesn’t involve sample collection through the vagina, cervix, or belly.
+A fetal-cells analysis paternity test uses a small blood sample from the mother from which the fetus’s DNA can be profiled.
+Fetal cells are present in maternal blood, and this allows scientists to create a limited genetic profile for the baby as early as seven (7) weeks into a pregnancy.
 That profile is compared with those of the mother and possible father in order to determine whether or not the baby is biologically related to the man being tested.
 The sample from the possible father is collected via a simple cheek swab.
-Unlike the CVS and Amniocentesis tests outlined below, this test presents no risk whatsoever to the baby or mother.
+Unlike the CVS and Amniocentesis tests outlined below, this test presents no risk whatsoever to the mother or the pregnancy.

-Amniocentesis for paternity testing Paternity testing is also available if you are past the 12-week mark.
+Paternity testing is also available if you are past the 12-week mark.
 Amniocentesis is usually performed at 15-20 weeks.
 The amniocentesis collection process is done by putting a needle through the belly into the uterus to collect amniotic fluid.

-After the child’s samples are collected, the mother and alleged father’s samples can be done using buccal (cheek) swabs, and sent in for paternity testing with the child’s sample.
+After the child’s samples are collected, the mother and alleged father’s samples can be collected using buccal (cheek) swabs, and sent in for paternity testing with the child’s sample.
 The biological mother and alleged father’s samples can be done as a self-collection for peace of mind paternity testing, or a legal collection (collected by a third party) to have the paternity results used for legal purposes such as child support.

-If you think that either a CVS or Amnio pre-natal test must be done, it should be a decision made alongside your physician.
+If you think that either a CVS or Amnio prenatal test must be done, it should be a decision made alongside your physician.
 There are risks involved with the CVS and Amniocentesis procedures, including miscarriage .
 Your physician can help determine if mom and child are healthy enough to undergo either of these procedures.
 The tests are are generally not covered by insurance if the only reason for doing them is to answer a paternity question.

 Follow us on Facebook and Twitter!
-If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 9 AM to 6 PM Eastern Time.
+If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 888-404-4363, Mon-Fri from 8:30 AM to 5:30 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.